 When I arrive to the office, I am relieved to see that everyone has started working on the priority list.
 I set up my computer and check emails one more time before diving into the day.
 I can’t believe that it is almost 9am.

 The day is a whirlwind of activities, continuous emails, phone calls, and meetings.
-My stomach starts to rumble telling me that I forgot to eat lunch again.
+My stomach starts to rumble, telling me that I forgot to eat lunch again.
 I wander down to the café in our building and manage to scrounge up the last remnants of soup they had left.

 Our proposal was 90% complete…or so we thought.
 With this extra week, our client decides to review everything again and make some drastic improvements.
 I host another review meeting to ensure everyone’s opinions are heard and incorporated.

-The document changes from cover to end and everything shifts leaving us to figure out how we are going to meet the page restrictions.
+The document changes from cover to end, and everything shifts leaving us to figure out how we are going to meet the page restrictions.
 We know that we can do it if the changes would just stop coming in for a day to allow us to catch up.

 The day before it goes to print, I have nightmares about spelling mistakes and bad typos.
-I wake up in a sweat wondering if I caught them all or if somewhere in the document an embarrassing mistake is waiting to be found.
+I wake up in a sweat, wondering if I caught them all or if, somewhere in the document, an embarrassing mistake is waiting to be found.

 I rise from bed and quietly go down the hall to my office, hoping not to wake my husband.
 I turn on the computer and tap my feet impatiently as my computer tries to warm up.
-I open the document and on the third page I spot Waldo.
+I open the document, and on the third page, I spot Waldo.
 Waldo is the typo that is desperately trying to hide from.
 Holding back my screams of horror, I fix Waldo and continue reviewing each page with a pedantic eye.
 I make it to page 49 and notice an orphan, not the child kind, but the ones that are lonely words left on a page all by themselves.
 Again, a quick fix.

-My eyelids get heavy and the pages begin to blur.
+My eyelids get heavy, and the pages begin to blur.
 I am no longer useful at reviewing as I am scared that I might click the wrong key and blow up the document.
-I hit save for the twenty-night time and shutdown my computer.
+I hit save for the twenty-night time and shut down my computer.
 After all, I am pretty sure that my computer could also use a night off.

 I tiptoe back to bed and check the time on my phone.
 Great!
 I have another hour before it’s time to get up and head to the printers.
-I decide that I might as well start getting ready to face the day.
+I decided that I might as well start getting ready to face the day.

 Printing is always stressful, yet it is rewarding at the end of the day when I can look back at the beautiful document that we produced.
 The magazine quality pages staring back at me look crisp and clear with plenty of white space to balance the page.
 The document is only 100 or so pages yet so many hours went into perfecting it.

 I sit back with each copy and carefully turn each page.
 It is my last chance to find Waldo before the binders get packaged up and sent to the authority.
 My client tells me that everything looks good and it can be boxed up, but I still feel reluctant to let my baby go.
 After all, this proposal was my life for the past two months.
-What am I going to now do with my spare time?
+What am I going to do now in my spare time?
 I say my farewell and let go of my grip.
-The binders are released into the box and I will never see them again.
+The binders are released into the box, and I will never see them again.